Tudat/tudat/tutorials/tudatFeatures/environmentSetup/index.rst

 Setting up the Environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 In Tudat, the physical environment is defined by a list of :class:`Body` objects, each of which represents either a celestial body, or a manmade vehicle.
 Consequently, all properties that are required for computing e.g. accelerations are stored in :class:`Body` objects.

+.. class:: Body

+   Container for all properties of a body required for computing e.g. accelerations.

 Typically the entire environment is stored in a named list of :class:`Body` object, the standard typedef for which is the :class:`NamedBodyMap`.

+.. class:: NamedBodyMap

-(It as an unordered map of shared pointers to body objects, see this wiki page for a discussion of shared pointers; don't worry if you're not sure what a shared pointer or unordered map is at this point.).
+   An unordered map of shared pointers to :class:`Body` objects, see :ref:`this <externalBoost>` wiki page for a discussion of shared pointers; don't worry if you're not sure what a shared pointer or unordered map is at this point.

 Manually creating the environment
 *********************************